AnthonysMotion/jb-commission-helper/README.md

 - **Product Details**: Category, stock type, and bundle status
 - **Manual Percentage Buttons**: Quick buttons to apply specific percentages (0.2%, 0.5%, 1%, 1.5%, 2%, 2.3%)

-Click any percentage button to manually apply that rate to the specific product.
+Click any percentage button to automatically apply that rate to the specific product.

 ## Commission Rules